-Open House: We invite parents considering Little Flower for their child to join us for Open House.
+We invite parents considering Little Flower for their child to join us for one of our Open Houses.
+One is scheduled for November 6, 2019 and one for January 29, 2020.
 Drop in anytime between 9-11 AM to meet with our Principal, have a parent give you a tour of the school, and see our Pre-K - Gr.
 8 students in their usual classes for the day.
-No registration is necessary.
 We are happy to welcome you to our school!

 ALL APPLICATIONS ARE DONE ONLINE THROUGH THE TADS ENROLLMENT SERVICE.

 Applications for 2020-2021 will open in November 2019.